-- Do not attempt to tow a trailer while using a compact spare tire. - Proper tire inflation pressures are essential to the safe and satisfactory operation of your vehicle.
-For proper tire inflation procedures, refer to "Tires-General Information" in this section. - Check the trailer tires for proper tire inflation pressures before trailer usage. - Check for signs of tire wear or visible tire damage before towing a trailer.
-For the proper inspection procedure, refer to "Tires-General Information" in this section. - When replacing tires, refer to "Tires-General Information" in this section.
+- Do not attempt to tow a trailer while using a compact 5 spare tire. - Proper tire inflation pressures are essential to the safe and satisfactory operation of your vehicle.
+Refer to the Tires-General Information section of this manual on Tire Pressures for proper tire inflation procedures. - Also, check the trailer tires for proper tire inflation pressures before trailer usage.

+- Check for signs of tire wear or visible tire damage before towing a trailer.
+Refer to the Tires-General Information section of this manual on Tread Wear Indicators for the proper inspection procedure. - When replacing tires refer to the Tires-General Information section of this manual on Replacement Tires for proper tire replacement procedures.
 Replacing tires with a higher load carrying capacity will not increase the vehicle's GVWR and GAWR limits.